LatherioK0818/reading-notes/class401notes/class01.md

 - **Learning Strategies for Beginners**: What are the best 'recipes' for learning Python efficiently?
 - **Real-World Examples of Time and Space Complexity**: How do these concepts apply in actual programming scenarios, like organizing a professional kitchen?
 - **Impact of Data Types on Large Applications**: How does choosing the right ingredient (data type) affect the outcome of a large dish (application)?

-By framing these concepts in a familiar context, like cooking, you can grasp the fundamentals of Python programming in a more relatable and less intimidating way.